-Sprinters, climbers and time trial experts all need a great threshold power.
+Sprinters, climbers, and time trial experts need a great threshold power.
 A good performance at threshold power is compulsory for winning a cycling race.

-Even if you do have a highly trained aerobic system, you cannot be sure of winning.
-Tactics, technical skills, VO2 max and sprinting prowess also matter, but having a high threshold power makes it unlikely that you will get dropped before the finish line.
+Even if you have a highly trained aerobic system, you cannot be sure of winning.
+Of course, tactics, technical skills, VO2 max, and sprinting prowess also matter, but having a high threshold power makes it unlikely that you will get dropped before the finish line.

-I think it is only of academic interest to decide which of these is the most suitable term.
-Instead I will take you on a guided tour around the concept of threshold power training, including practical examples for your daily training.
+I think it is only of academic interest to decide the most suitable term.
+So instead, I will take you on a guided tour around the concept of threshold power training, including practical examples for your daily training.

 What do we actually know about Threshold Power Training?

-This physiological skill is often the most determinant factor in endurance sports and that is probably why you are reading this article: You want to learn how to increase your threshold power because that will make you a better endurance athlete.
+This physiological skill is often the most determinant factor in endurance sports.
+That is probably why you are reading this article: You want to learn how to increase your threshold power because that will make you a better endurance athlete.